Probing Sensitivity near a Quantum Exceptional Point using Waveguide Quantum Electrodynamics: dimer Eigenspectrum

 We first perform measurements of the system dynamics as a function of the relative coupling $\tilde g = 4g/\gamma$.
 We calibrate the frequency of the coupler such that $\tilde g = 0$ (see Supplementary Material).
 We then prepare Q$_1$ into either the excited state $|\psi\rangle = |e\rangle$ or the equal superposition state $\ket\psi = (\ket g + \ket e)/\sqrt{2}$ using a resonant microwave pulse.
 Finally, we activate the interaction between Q$_1$ and Q$_2$ by changing the frequency of the tunable coupler using a nominally square flux pulse.
 To sweep the duration of the interaction, we vary the width of the square pulse in time.
 To control the coupling strength $\tilde g$, we vary the amplitude of the square pulse.
 The nonlinear mapping between amplitude and coupling $g$ is calibrated beforehand (see Supplementary Material).

-Following the initialization of Q$_1$ in the excited state, we measure the population of Q$_1$ as a function of both time and coupling strength using conventional dispersive readout (see Fig.~\ref{fig:fig2}a)~\cite{Wallraff2004}.
+Following the initialization of Q$_1$ in the excited state, we measure the population of Q$_1$ as a function of both interaction time and coupling strength using conventional dispersive readout (see Fig.~\ref{fig:fig2}a)~\cite{Wallraff2004}.
 We fit this time evolution to the following model,

 calculated from Eq.~\ref{eq:Hamiltonian} for each value of $g$.
-The model shows good agreement with the fit in Fig.~\ref{fig:fig2}c.
+We fit each time trace of the population data to this model and plot the resulting fits in Fig.~\ref{fig:fig2}c.
 We plot the extracted eigenenergies $\varepsilon_1$ as a function of $\tilde g$ in Fig~\ref{fig:fig2}e.

 To determine the dynamics of Q$_2$, we directly measure its microwave emission into the waveguide environment.
 We first initialize Q$_1$ into the equal superposition state $\ket\psi = (\ket g + \ket e)/\sqrt{2}$ using a $\pi/2$-pulse and monitor the emission of Q$_2$ into the waveguide.
 The waveguide terminates in an amplification chain enabling heterodyne detection~\cite{Eichler2012, kannanN00N2020}.
 The field amplitude maps to the Q$_2$ coherence $\expval{\hat \sigma_2^-}$ following the input-output relation~\cite{Lalumiere2013},